 TA roles can be highly competitive so it will definitely help to have some relevant work experience to help you stand out from the crowd.
 Perhaps you have helped with some neighbourhood sporting activities or youth work?
 Great!
 Pop it on your CV and be ready to give a few examples in your interview.

-Whether you have a dream of becoming a qualified teacher in the future or simply love working with the pupils, the role of a TA can be one of the most rewarding career decisions you’ll make!
+Whether you have a dream of becoming a qualified teacher in the future or simply love working with the pupils, the role of a Teaching Assistant can be one of the most rewarding career decisions you’ll make!

 Ready to begin your career in education?